comit/sonoff-bridge/Sonoff-T1-UK-and-T1-EU.md

 * Itead Shop: https://www.itead.cc/smart-home/sonoff-t1-eu.html
 * Itead Wiki: (na)

-The Sonoff T1 EU version has not been tested by me (Theo) but may or may not work.
+The Sonoff T1 EU version has not been verified by me (Theo) but may or may not work.

 ## State of implementation
 ** Follow support progress in this issue: https://github.com/arendst/Sonoff-Tasmota/issues/1424